Top 10 Tips to Prevent Data Theft for Your Small Business

 Once you have investigated and selected a third-party provider, put a service level agreement (SLA) in place that explains your security standards and gives you the right to inspect the vendor to confirm compliance with your standards.
 Also have them sign a business associates agreement (BAA) to ensure that you are protected, all companies should be doing this now days.
 Even Google and Microsoft has this option available for you.

-As Always, if you need any help or have any questions, Net X Computers is here to help.
+As Always, if you need any help or have any questions, Net X IT Solutions is here to help.
 Feel free to call us any time for a Free 1 Hour Consultation 🙂